8 dogs dropped off in battered cages outside Humane Society of Greater Miami in ‘terrible, terrible condition’ - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 NORTH MIAMI BEACH, FLA.
-(WSVN) - Eight dogs were dropped off in battered cages outside the Humane Society if Greater Miami, drawing concerns.
+(WSVN) - Eight dogs were dropped off in battered cages outside the Humane Society of Greater Miami in North Miami Beach, drawing concerns for their well-being.

-The cute and curious canines are receiving the medical care they need at the Humane Society’s facility on North Miami Beach after they abandoned on the doorstep on Friday.
+The cute and curious canines are receiving the medical care they need at the Humane Society’s facility, located at 16101 W Dixie Hwy, after they were abandoned on its doorstep on Friday morning.

 “Four puppies and four adults that were in terrible, terrible condition,” said Jossie Aguirre, the Executive Director at the Humane Society of Greater Miami.